-The Brotherhood of St Laurence (the Brotherhood) is incorporated under the Brotherhood of St Laurence (Incorporation) Act 1971, number 8188 of the Victorian Parliament, and is domiciled in Australia.
+The Brotherhood of St Laurence (the Brotherhood) is a not for profit entity incorporated under the Brotherhood of St Laurence (Incorporation) Act 1971, number 8188 of the Victorian Parliament, and is domiciled in Australia.
 The registered office of the Brotherhood is at 67 Brunswick Street, Fitzroy, Victoria 3065.